Gary Streeter

 Sir Gary Nicholas Streeter (born 2 October 1955) is a Conservative Party politician in the United Kingdom.
-Since 1997 he has been the Member of Parliament (MP) for South West Devon, previously holding the nearby seat of Plymouth Sutton between 1992 and 1997.
-Since the convening of the Fifty-fifth Parliament, Streeter has been the longest currently serving MP representing a constituency in the county of Devon.
+He served as a Member of Parliament (MP) for over 30 years, representing South West Devon from its creation in 1997 to 2024, and previously holding its main predecessor seat of Plymouth Sutton, from which the majority its electorate was taken, between 1992 and 1997.
+During the Fifty-fifth Parliament, Streeter had been the longest-serving MP representing a constituency in the county of Devon.